cosimocurri/ringo/README.md

 ## Description
 A Software System for integrating an LLM Inference Model executed on-device on Android devices, enabling the automatic generation of medical reports.

+## Note
+The content of the directory `node_ringo/pulse_cloud_storage/download` was ignored because it contains inference LLM models that are too large to be uploaded.